What Is A Rate-And-Term Refinance?

 4. Review Your Closing Disclosure

-Your lender will issue you a document called a Closing Disclosure before you attend your closing.
+Your lender will issue you a Closing Disclosure 3 business days before your closing.
 Your Closing Disclosure contains important details about your new mortgage.
 You'll find your principal balance, interest rate and monthly payment.
 Read through this document carefully and make sure the terms match up with the refinance you want.

-If you’re refinancing to a longer loan term, make sure your monthly payment is lower than your current payment.
+If you’re refinancing to a longer loan term.
+Odds are your monthly payment is lower than your current payment.
 Are you getting a lower interest rate?
-Your monthly payment should be lower as well.
-Compare your new Closing Disclosure with the terms of your current loan and make sure all of the information is correct.
+Your monthly payment should be lower if the term is the same or longer.
+Compare your new Closing Disclosure with the terms of your current loan and make sure all of the information matches your conversations with the lender.

 5. Close On Your New Loan

 Once your lender finishes underwriting, it’s time to close on your loan.
-After you read your Closing Disclosure and make sure the terms are correct, contact your lender and acknowledge that you’ve received the Closing Disclosure.
-Your lender will then schedule your closing meeting.
+After you read your Closing Disclosure and make sure the terms are correct, contact your lender and acknowledge that you’ve received it.
+Delays in acknowledging the Closing Disclosure can push back your closing date.

 At closing, you’ll ask any last-minute questions you have about your new loan and sign all the necessary paperwork.
 Bring along your photo ID, your Closing Disclosure and a proof of transfer or a cashier’s check to cover your closing costs.
 Your lender will appoint a neutral third party to conduct the closing and finalize your refinance.